-Measles, mumps, and rubella virus vaccine live is an active immunizing agent used to prevent infection by the measles, mumps, and rubella viruses.
+Measles, mumps, and rubella virus vaccine (live) is an active immunizing agent that is given to protect against infections caused by measles, mumps, and rubella (German measles).
 It works by causing your body to produce its own protection (antibodies) against the virus.

 Mumps is an infection that can cause serious problems, such as encephalitis and meningitis, which affect the brain.
 In addition, adolescent boys and men are very susceptible to a condition called orchitis, which causes pain and swelling in the testicles and scrotum and, in rare cases, sterility.
 Also, mumps infection can cause spontaneous abortion (miscarriage) in women during the first 3 months of pregnancy.

 Rubella (also known as German measles) is a serious infection that causes miscarriages, stillbirths, or birth defects in unborn babies when pregnant women get the disease.

 This vaccine is to be administered only by or under the supervision of your doctor or other health care professional.

 Before using measles, mumps, and rubella virus vaccine live

 In deciding to use a vaccine, the risks of taking the vaccine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this vaccine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to measles, mumps, and rubella virus vaccine live or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of Priorix® injection in infants younger than 12 months of age.
 Safety and efficacy have not been established.